RetroBytes32/templated-pool-allocator/README.md

 > You can specify the parameters of the allocator by giving the allocator constructor a custom allocator struct.

 > Note that sending in a custom allocator is optional.
-The default is one pool of 24 objects.
+The default is to allocate a single pool of 24 objects.
 ```c++
 CustomAllocator customAlloc;